Improving Transfer Learning with a Dual Image and Video Transformer for Multi-label Movie Trailer Genre Classification: Experimental Setup

-\paragraph{Training} All models are trained for 100 epochs in batches of 32 examples.
-We adopt the binary cross entropy loss and early stopping based on the validation set loss.
-We use the ADAM optimizer with an initial learning rate of 1e-4 which is decreased by a factor of 10 every time the validation loss plateaued for 20 epochs.
+where $y^{(i)}_j$ and $p^{(i)}_j$ are the ground truth label and prediction probability for the genre $j$ of the example $i$ in the batch, $g$ is the number of genres, and $m$ is the batch size.
+Models are trained for 100 epochs in batches of 32 examples.
+We adopt early stopping based on the validation set loss.
+We use the AdamW optimizer with an initial learning rate of 1e-4 which is decreased by a factor of 10 every time the validation loss plateaued for 20 epochs.
 Backbone weights are frozen to reduce computing and time resources.
 For all experiments, we use a DGX A100 Server.

 Unless stated otherwise for a particular experiment, the default configuration for the Snippet Generation stage is set to 30 clips per snippet, each of which is composed of 24 frames taken from the output of the shot detector (Shot-$24$).
-The Snippet Classification stage uses a Swin-2D~\cite{swin-2d} backbone pretrained on ImageNet-1K or a Swin-3D~\cite{swin-3d} backbone pretrained on ImageNet-1K and Kinetics-400.
+The Snippet Classification stage uses a Swin-2D~\citep{swin-2d} backbone pretrained on ImageNet-1K or a Swin-3D~\citep{swin-3d} backbone pretrained on ImageNet-1K and Kinetics-400.
 The Clip Aggregation Transformer has 4 heads with linear projections of 128 dimensions.
+Training and architecture hyperparameters for the best configuration of DIViTA are listed in \autoref{tbl:hp}.

-\paragraph{Evaluation} We choose four metrics based on the area under the precision-recall curve commonly used in multi-label movie classification works~\cite{Wehrmann2017,moviescope}. $\mu AP$ (micro average) is computed using all labels as a single binary classification task.
+\paragraph{Evaluation} We choose four metrics based on the area under the precision-recall curve commonly used in multi-label trailer classification works~\citep{Wehrmann2017,moviescope}. $\mu AP$ (micro average) is computed using all labels as a single binary classification task.
 This metric provides global information regarding the predictions, allowing more frequent classes to have a greater impact on performance.
 In the $mAP$ (macro average) metric, an AUC is computed per class and the results are averaged.
 This provides performance information regarding the classes independent of their frequency. $wAP$ (weighted average) is similar to the $mAP$ metric, but the average is weighted by the frequency of the class.
 In contrast to $mAP$, $wAP$ takes into account genre frequency.
 Finally, $sAP$ (sample average) computes an AUC per example and the results are averaged.
 All the models are trained and evaluated on each of the three Trailers12k splits; the mean and standard deviation taken over the three test sets are reported for each metric.